Support

 The University of Reading has a policy of equal access and encourages all students to consider studying abroad.
 We will work with partner institutions to try to ensure that their Study Abroad Programme is accessible to everyone, where possible.

-If you are interested in studying abroad we recommend that you liaise with your Study Abroad Coordinator, the Disability Advisory Service and the Erasmus & Study Abroad Office at the earliest opportunity.
+If you are interested in studying abroad we recommend that you liaise with your Study Abroad Coordinator, the Disability Advisory Service and the Study Abroad Office at the earliest opportunity.
 This way you can gain the support and guidance that you might need in any decision making.

 Julia Boorman Award